-The following table sets forth information with respect to Stock Incentives and stock awards held by the Named Executive Officers as of June 30, 2020.
+The following table sets forth information with respect to Stock Incentives and stock awards held by the Named Executive Officers as of June 30, 2021.

-- (1) The market value is calculated by multiplying the closing price of our Common Stock on June 30, 2020, \$183.27, by the number of shares. - (2) Represents Stock Incentives granted on August 16, 2017.
-The Stock Incentives vest in three equal annual installments beginning August 16, 2018. - (3) Represents Stock Incentives granted on August 15, 2018.
-The Stock Incentives vest in three equal annual installments beginning August 15, 2019. - (4) Represents Stock Incentives granted on August 14, 2019.
-The Stock Incentives vest in three equal annual installments beginning August 14, 2020. - (5) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award value.
-Assuming continued employment through the end of the performance period (December 31,2020), actual payouts under the calendar years 2018-19-20 LTIP Awards will be in common shares issued in April 2021 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
-These amounts include the dividend equivalent units for LTIP awards beginning January 2020. - (6) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award value.
-Assuming continued employment through the end of the performance period (December 31,2021), actual payouts under the calendar years 2019-20-21 LTIP Awards will be in common shares to be issued in April 2022 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
-These amounts include the dividend equivalent units for LTIP awards beginning January 2020. - (7) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award value.
-Assuming continued employment through the end of the performance period (December 31,2022), actual payouts under the calendar years 2020-21-22 LTIP Awards will be in common shares to be issued in April 2023 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
+- (1) The market value is calculated by multiplying the closing price of our Common Stock on June 30, 2021, \$307.11, by the number of shares. - (2) Represents Stock Incentives granted on August 15, 2018.
+The Stock Incentives vest in three equal annual installments beginning August 15, 2019. - (3) Represents Stock Incentives granted on August 14, 2019.
+The Stock Incentives vest in three equal annual installments beginning August 14, 2020. - Represents Stock Incentives granted on August 12, 2020.
+The Stock Incentives vest in three equal annual installments beginning August 12, 2021.
+Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award value.
+Assuming continued employment through the end of the performance period (December 31, 2021), actual payouts under the calendar years 2019-20-21 LTIP Awards will be in common shares to be issued in April 2022 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
+These amounts include the dividend equivalent units for LTIP awards beginning January 2020.
+Mr. Leombruno's target LTIP award amounts reflect additional shares awarded to Mr. Leombruno as a result of his promotion on January 1, 2021. - (6) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award value.
+Assuming continued employment through the end of the performance period (December 31, 2022), actual payouts under the calendar years 2020-21-22 LTIP Awards will be in common shares to be issued in April 2023 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
+These amounts include the dividend equivalent units for LTIP awards beginning January 2020.
+Mr. Leombruno's target LTIP award amounts reflect additional shares awarded to Mr. Leombruno as a result of his promotion on January 1, 2021. - (7) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award value.
+Assuming continued employment through the end of the performance period (December 31, 2023), actual payouts under the calendar years 2021-22-23 LTIP Awards will be in common shares to be issued in April 2024 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
 These amounts include the dividend equivalent units for LTIP awards beginning January 2020. - (8) Represents the grant of 14,194 Restricted Stock Units, awarded on August 17, 2016 to Mr. Banks.
 Assuming continued full-time employment, the grants will vest on August 17, 2022. - (9) Represents the grant of 15,020 Restricted Stock Units, awarded August 15, 2018, to Mr. Banks.
 Assuming continued full-time employment, the grants will vest on August 5, 2022. - (10) Represents the grant of 3,270 Restricted Stock Units, awarded February 1, 2019 to Mr. Weeks.
-Assuming continued full-time employment, the grants will vest on February 1,2022.
+Assuming continued full-time employment, the grants will vest on February 1, 2022.

-OPTION EXERCISES AND STOCK VESTED FOR FISCAL YEAR 2020
+OPTION EXERCISES AND STOCK VESTED FOR FISCAL YEAR 2021

-The following table sets forth information with respect to Stock Incentives that were exercised during fiscal year 2020 and common shares issued under LTIP Awards and RSUs that vested for the Named Executive Officers during fiscal year 2020.
+The following table sets forth information with respect to Stock Incentives that were exercised during fiscal year 2021 and common shares issued under LTIP Awards and RSUs that vested for the Named Executive Officers during fiscal year 2021.